 - Phone number

-If you’re wondering who can get a copy of a marriage certificate, the answer is usually, just family.
-In most cases, marriage certificates are not public records, which means that you must either be related to the married individuals, be one of the spouses, or have legal or government authority to request the document.
-Be prepared to show your certified vital records such as your own birth certificate, marriage license, or court order when requesting a certified marriage certificate.
+If you are wondering who can get a copy of a marriage certificate, the answer is usually, just family.
+That is because these certificates are not public records.
+To ask for the document you must be related to the married individuals or be one of the spouses.
+Otherwise, you must have legal or government authority.
+You will also need to show your certified vital records during this process.
+These include your birth certificate, marriage license, or court order.